UPPMAX/HPC-python/docs/day2/interactive.rst

    .. tab:: Alvis

-      The command “srun” from command line works at C3Se.
+      The command ``srun`` from command line works at C3SE.
 It is not recommended as when the login node is restarted the interactive job is also terminated.

       .. code-block:: console